Skip to content

 Bright Dynasty, ensueños (Gloria) series (2021), Kunstraum, London

-Bright Dynasty, Kunstraum , London (2021)
+Bright Dynasty (2021-) supported by Jerwood Arts, Kunstraum , London

-His prints and sculpture have been presented at the V&A East Storehouse with work selected and curated from the V&A East Storehouse collections including prints by Hannah Collins and Gerald Holtom, and designs by Omega Workshops (Vanessa Bell).
+In 2025 he was the inaugural V&A East Storehouse artist in residence.
+He presented prints and designs developed in residence with work by Hannah Collins, Gerald Holtom, and Omega Workshops from the V&A East Storehouse collections.
 Collaborating with artist Lotte van Gelder (NL) they performed and curated AVALANCHE The home site at the iconic 1960s brutalist social housing Lesnes Estate in Abbey Wood, London.
-He exhibited prints developed as the inaugural V&A East Storehouse artist in residence at Somers Gallery, London, in the group show Las Palabras (2025).
-Commissioned to open the show he performed After Lands collaborating with his mother, Yvonne.
-He co-designed and facilitated Camden Art Centre’s Transformative Futures Youth Collective programme from 2021-2023 co-curating both annual gallery takeovers.
+His prints developed with the support of the V&A East Storehouse residency were exhibited at Somers Gallery, London, in the group show Las Palabras (2025).
+He opened the exhibition with newly commissioned performance After Lands, a choreography with site-drawing and sound made in collaboration with his mother, Yvonne.
+He curated Samples and Extended Plays at 125 Shaftesbury Avenue (Bow Arts Artist Takeover) (2025); Loose Ends (V&A East X Bow Arts Artist Fellowship) hosted by the University of East London’s department of Architecture and Visual Art (2023-24); co-designed and facilitated Camden Art Centre’s Transformative Futures Youth Collective programme for consecutive years, co-curating both annual takeovers across the galleries and garden (2021-23); co-facilitated Destination Unknown 2023 (NL) AiR program with Lotte Van Gelder and Raviv Ganchrow; curated Listening Space with Hypha Studios London (2022); and co-curated Umbra Penumbra Antumbra at Flat Time House, London as part of CONSTELLATIONS 2020-21.
 In 2023 he was the inaugural V&A East X Bow Arts Artist Fellow and recipient of Arts Council England’s Developing Your Creative Practice award and the Jerwood New Work Fund.
-He has been creating commissioned public artworks in the UK since 2023, including Still life on Eastbourne Pier commissioned by Devonshire Collective, Towner Gallery and Eastbourne Alive celebrating the 2023 Turner Prize.
-A Master of Fine Art in Dance Creative Practice and a Leverhulme Performing Arts Scholar, he graduated from Laban and Independent Dance, Siobhan Davies Studios, London, in 2017.
-Previously Associate Lecturer at the Royal Central School of Speech and Drama from 2022-23, he has been a lecturer at the University of East London teaching BA Fine Art, Photography, and Commercial Photography since 2023.
+He has been creating commissioned public artworks in the UK since 2023, including Still life on Eastbourne Pier, commissioned by Devonshire Collective, Towner Gallery and Eastbourne Alive, celebrating the 2023 Turner Prize.

 Living on an iconic 1960s brutalist estate near the post industrial landscape and ecologies of the river Thames, and overlooking the ancient monastic Lesnes Abbey ruins and Abbey Woods, he makes, curates, collaborates, and performs, examining the experiential and affective ecologies, materials, and histories of his home site in London.